robotframework/robotframework/doc/userguide/src/Appendices/CommandLineOptions.rst

   -t, --test <name>       `Selects the test cases by name`_.
   -s, --suite <name>      `Selects the test suites`_ by name.
   -R, --rerunfailed <file>  `Selects failed tests`_ from an earlier `output file`_ to be re-executed.
-  --runfailed <file>      Deprecated.
+  --runfailed <file>      Deprecated since RF 2.8.4.
 Use :option:`--rerunfailed` instead.
   -i, --include <tag>     `Selects the test cases`_ by tag.
   -e, --exclude <tag>     `Selects the test cases`_ by tag.
   -c, --critical <tag>    Tests that have the given tag are `considered critical`_.